Wolf Creek (TV series): Reception

 The series has received generally positive reviews.
 Nikole Gunn of Decider TV wrote, "It’s beautifully filmed with cinematography usually reserved for the 'Big Screen'" and that "It's chilling and unforgettable".
 David Knox of TV Tonight awarded the premiere four out of five stars and wrote, "If there's a box Wolf Creek hasn’t got checked, it's hard to find here".

 Within the first four days of the first season being made available, more than 500,000 viewers sampled the program, including 40,000 subscribers who watched all six episodes.

 Broadcast

-Broadcast rights for Wolf Creek in North American and Latin American markets were acquired by Lionsgate, and the show aired in the United States albeit for a limited time from 14 October to 18 November 2016 on the Pop network which Lionsgate held a stake in at the time.
+Broadcast rights for Wolf Creek in North American and Latin American markets were acquired by Lionsgate, and the show aired in the United States for a limited time from 14 October to 18 November 2016 on the Pop channel, which Lionsgate held a stake in at the time.
 In the UK, the series aired on Fox in August 2016.

-Third Series

-As of December 2022, there has been no announcement of a third series.